 This list could be much longer, of course, but I think you get my point here.

 Even if these aspects are not optimised, you have a responsive website, which Google also evaluates positively.
-However, you should really take mobile optimisation seriously for your visitors and pay attention to these aspects and have them optimised by your programmer.
+However, you should really take mobile optimization seriously for your visitors and pay attention to these aspects and have them optimised by your programmer.

-Responsive web design & mobile optimisation
+Responsive web design & mobile optimization

 Usually you have a smartphone and maybe a tablet.
 However, if you want to check your website with different mobile devices, you will quickly reach your limits.
 However, there is a very simple solution for this.
 If you use the Google Chrome browser, you have a built-in function for this.